GNTC program director honors husband’s memory with donation

-Donna Estes, program director and instructor of Health Information Management Technology at Georgia Northwestern Technical College, has set up a scholarship through the GNTC Foundation to assist her students in achieving their occupational certification.
+Donna Estes, program director and instructor of Health Information Management Technology at Georgia Northwestern Technical College (GNTC), has set up a scholarship through the GNTC Foundation to assist her students in achieving their occupational certification.

 “He believed in the underdog students,” she said.
 “Charles always felt that no student should fall through the cracks.”